The Cyclades · Milos

 Above Paliochori on the south coast

-InsiderMost suites come with their own plunge pool, but not every category does — check that yours has one before you book, since the private pool is the whole point here.
+InsiderMost suites come with their own plunge pool, but not every category does, so check that yours has one before you book; the private pool is most of the argument.
 Paliochori's tavernas, Sirocco included, are a walk down the hill.

 What it's known for